 IT performance is monitored through a set of relevant indicators that are linked to the Balanced Scorecard (BSC) system.
 The indicators show a high performance of IT operations and successful risk management in this area.
 The availability of the information system in the Bank is at very high level of 99.95 per cent. in 2023 (99.96 per cent. in 2022) and the share of unplanned interruptions is very low, 0.05 per cent. in 2023 (0.04 per cent. in 2022).
 In 2023, the number of days without system/service interruptions was at 79 per cent. (in 2022: 81.1 per cent.).
+In 2024, the number of days without system/service interruptions was 81.6 per cent, with system availability over 99.95 per cent., with 0.06 per cent. of unannounced system interruptions.
 Harmonised Service Level Agreements (SLA) are in place with users of the information system, which the Bank managed to fulfil in a very high proportion.
 High IT operational performance was also recorded in the NLB Group members (between 99.87 per cent. and 99.99 per cent.).